GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

 # Summary

-With this we finished a full cycle of CI/CD.
+With this you've finished a full cycle of CI/CD.
 From source code triggering automatically a build with a Cloud Build trigger building the docker image and starting a Spinnaker pipeline capable of providing an image attestation to be deployed to a cluster with a Binary Authorization policy enabled.

 Choosing if you are going to attest an image during build or deployment depends on your CI/CD architecture and the idea of this article was to give you the option of doing so during the deployment phase.